zopefoundation/grok/doc/reference/components.rst

 :class:`grok.Application`
 =========================

+Applications are top-level objects.
+They are typically used to hold global configuration and behaviour for an application instance, as well as holding data objects such as :class:`grok.Container` and :class:`grok.Model` object instances.

+When a new Grok application is installed using the Grok Admin interface, it creates an instance of the :class:`grok.Application` class and saves it in the root of the main ZODB database.

+.. class:: grok.Application

     Base class for applications.
 Inherits from :class:`grok.Site`.

 :class:`grok.Model`
 ===================

-Base class to define an application "content" or model object.
 Model objects provide persistence and containment.
+Model in Grok refers to an applications data model - that is data which is persistently saved to disk, by default in the Zope Object Dataabse (ZODB).

+.. class:: grok.Model

+    Base class to define a content or model object.

+    .. attribute:: __parent__

+       The parent in the location hierarchy.

+       If you recursively follow the `__parent__` attribute, you will always reach a reference to a top-level grok.Application object instance.

+    .. attribute:: __name__

+        The name within the parent.

+        Traverse the parent with this name to get the object.

+        Name in Grok means "human-readable identifier" as the `__name__` attribute is used to reference the object within an URL.

 :class:`grok.Container`
 =======================

-Mixin base class to define a container object.
-Objects in a container are manipulated using the same syntax as you would with the standard Python Dictionary object.
+Objects in a container are manipulated using the same syntax as you would with a standard Python Dictionary object.
 The container implements the zope.app.container.interfaces.IContainer interface using a BTree, providing reasonable performance for large collections of objects.

+.. class:: grok.Container

+    Base class to define a container object.

+    .. attribute:: __parent__

+       The parent in the location hierarchy.

+       If you recursively follow the `__parent__` attribute, you will always reach a reference to a top-level grok.Application object instance.

+    .. attribute:: __name__

+        The name within the parent.

+        Traverse the parent with this name to get the object.

+        Name in Grok means "human-readable identifier" as the `__name__` attribute is used to reference the object within an URL.

 **Example 1: Perform Create, Read, Update and Delete (CRUD) on a container**